 - Show up to all sessions, as the learning is designed as a cumulative and iterative and community-based experience.
-We value your presence and insights.
-We also understand personal commitments may conflict with the schedule on several occasions.
-For optimal learning, we would discourage missing more than two sessions.
-If you need to miss, we encourage you to connect with another class participant about what went on in class, before the next session. - Commit to ongoing self-care during the 8 weeks.
-We will take time in the first sessions of the course to discuss what kind of commitments make sense for us as individuals and as a community. - Identify and lean on your resilience network.
+We value your presence and insights. - Limit other commitments during the STAR week.
+This learning experience often requires a lot of energy and rest. - Identify and lean on your resilience network.
 We will take time early in the course to identify who are some of the resource people you might lean on as you take the STAR learning journey.